studiocollin/studiocollin.github.io/src/projects/blom-sixyears.md

   - Film Director
   - cinematographer
 image: "sixyears-07.jpg"
-imageAlt: "Still image of Zikai in a mint green dress under a blue sky"
+imageAlt: "Portrait of a man in front of a vast ocean"
 classes: "preview portrait"
 templateEngineOverride: njk,md
 ---